Shandilyathithyaa/Cognizance2020/Task-4/README.md

 * Snake game simulation.
   * 'wasd' controls to move the so called snake.
   * red color 'O' that pretends to be a fruit.
-  * score that provides competition.
+  * score that provides competition in some sense to call it a game.
 > Disclaimer: I'm not calling this a serious project/game since it is learning markdown language, so please don't hate me.
 This is just a mere attempt by me to test graphics in c++ in 12th grade.
   NOTE: This code was done using Turbo C++ compiler.
 Converting this into Dev C++ is in progress.